puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   [Back to top](#microsoft-edge---policies)

   ### BackgroundTemplateListUpdatesEnabled
-  #### Enables background updates to the list of available templates for Collections and other features that use templates.
+  #### Enables background updates to the list of available templates for Collections and other features that use templates
   >Supported Versions: Microsoft Edge on Windows and Mac since version 79 or later

   #### Description